SimonSelg/ScrollAnimationEngine/demo/README.md

-## Demo
+## Scroll Animation Engine Demo

-This should be the typical animated header that hides at some point demo.
+A header that shrinks to a smaller version when scrolling down.

+When scrolling even further down, it hides completely.